Yesterday was the autumn equinox, now it will be shorter days and longer nights all the way to Christmas time! Isn’t that lovely, so say…

 Social Distancing, Self-isolation, Quarantine… COVID-19… I cried desperately!
 But the only answer I got was a series of double-clicks which gradually accelerate into a popping sound like a cork coming of a champagne bottle, which was followed by scraping sounds… And then he ended our conversation with a big burp!

 Quite brutal types up here in the woods!

 In today’s production forests there is a housing shortage.
 The proportion of old and / or dead trees is too low.
 In rational tree cultivation, there is rarely room for the natural cavities that old trees get over time.
 Nor do they accommodate generations of carved holes from woodpeckers.

-spring, if you hear something similar, knock-knock-knock-knock – Aaii, damn …
+Now this spring, if you hear something similar, knock-knock-knock-knock – Aaii, damn …

 then it´s probably me who nails up one of all these birdhouses!